GrantBirki/errbot/docs/configuration.md

 Other tokens such as `SPOTIFY_*` actually have handling built in that will just not use their feature if the tokens are not present.

+## What About Production?

+> Related to this section is the [deployment](deployment.md) page

+How do we get these environment variables into our container when deploying to production you ask?
+Well that really depends on how **you** are deploying your container to production.
+I will provide a few options below to give you some ideas:

+For `config.env`:

+- Apply your environment variables in your container definintion if you are using Kubernetes
+- Bake your environment variables into your container when building the image (meh)
+- Load the `config.env` file into the container or mount a volume with this file that the container has access to.
+Then read the file and populate the environment variables
+- Store the variables in a remote config store and read them from there

+For `creds.env`:

+- Use k8s secrets for when deploying to Kubernetes -> `terraform/k8s/modules/containers/errbot/secret.yaml`
+- Use Hashicorp Vault to inject secrets from `creds.env`
+- Use an external service like AWS Secrets Manager and read from there

 ## What's next?

 Continue on to the [development](development.md) section to learn more about how to build your bot, add new commands, and more!